joeymanny/joeboids/README.md

 The print_timings feature will print how early/late the step function was in relation to its schedule (I made the default 120 fps for some reason--oh well)

+Oh yeah and left/right click do things, as well as spacebar.

 # h